Ioana-P/Named_Entity_Recog_project/README.md

 # Named Entity (NE) Recognition classifier in pytorch and sklearn

-#### Given a set of documents, can we identify what the most important entities mentioned are?
+#### Given a set of documents, can we identify the most important entities mentioned?

-##### Can we classify terms as relating to dates, times, organisations and geopolitical entities so that we can take any text (such as a news article) and automatically extract information and use it to populate summary tables or to help search queries?
+##### The ultimate aim would be to be able to take any text (such as a news article) and automatically extract information and use it to populate summary tables, or help search queries.
+An effective NER system would be able to parse unstructured data, and return it in a nice, clean, tabular form.
-Moreover, how successfully can we train a model to identify the entirety of an NE token and not over-tagging or under-tagging words around the NE?
+How

-This project is split into two parts, each using a different metholodogy to achieve the stated goal above:
+This project is split into two parts, each using a different methodology to achieve the stated goal above:
 Part 1: Using traditional Machine Learning models and techniques to predict NEs.
 Part 2: **(Work-in-progress)** Using neural network architectures for the same purpose.